lpmatos/habbo-auto-click/README.md

 ## Description

+Why do boring task, when u can auto click?
 This is a simple Python script that perform a auto-click in your screen.
 Basically we perform this task in an infinite loop, until there is some intervention.

 ![Alt text](docs/images/CODE.PNG?raw=true "Code")